MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 > Always save and activate your objects before testing.
 And don't forget to use your assigned number ## in the object names.

 #### Create a new ABAP package

 1. Create the package `ZDSAG_MSFT_AI_##` for this dungeon (New -> ABAP Package), ensure the package type is set to Development, and check the box `Add to favorite packages`.
 Choose `Next`.
 2. Fill in the name `HOME` as Software Component.
 Choose `Finish`.
 3. Assign the new package to the transport request `S4HK902222` with Description "DSAG-TechXChange".

+See the selected package setting `ABAP for Cloud Development` for `Default ABAP Language Version` on the "General Data" section of your package.
+If it is not set, please set it now.

 #### Create a new database table